dwkim78/upsilon/README.md

 You need to generate only one logger instance, not many through the whole processes.
-If you want to write a log file, generate a logger instance as follows:
+If you want to write a log file too, generate a logger instance as follows:

  ```python
  logger = upsilon.Logger('/PATH/TO/FILE.log').getLogger()